supergiant/control/docs/v1/cloud_account.md

 # Cloud Account

-A Cloud Account is a simple object that holds API access credentials (e.g API Token, security keys) for any supported Provider (e.g GCE, Amazon AWS, Packet).
+A Cloud Account is a simple object that holds API access credentials (e.g., API Token, security keys) for any supported Provider (e.g., GCE, AWS, Packet).
 It is the parent object of [Kubes](kube.md).
 Credentials are validated by an API call to the respective Provider.

 ### DigitalOcean